 Number of exam dates per year

-Starting from academic year 2018/2019 each course of the MSc in Economics will offer five chances per year to sit the examination.
+Each course of the MSc in Economics offers five chances per year to sit the examination.

 In particular, the five chances are scheduled as follows:

-- one pre-exam in the break week just after the end of the lectures.
-The grade of this pre-exam will be registered on-line in the following exam session;
+- one exam in the break week just after the end of the lectures.

 - one exam in the Autumn Session;